Stephen Bardy, President

 Having a love of both felines and football, Karen has also been a sports television producer and was instrumental in establishing Mike Ditka’s Gridiron Greats Charity, a 501(c)3, designed to provide dire need financial assistance and social services to retired professional football players.

 Before entering the nonprofit world, her career included twenty years of marketing.
-Shelley implemented national roll outs/events and new brand introductions for name brands such as General Mills, PepsiCo, Universal, Disney and McCormick & Company.
+Shelley implemented national unveilings/events and new brand launches for name brands such as General Mills, PepsiCo, Universal, Disney and McCormick & Company.
+During Shelley’s marketing career, she remained connected to humane organizations as both a volunteer and fundraiser.

 Heather Thomas is the Executive Director of the Alachua County Humane Society, Gainesville Pet Rescue & Helping Hands Pet Rescue in Gainesville, FL.
 All three organizations are members of the Alachua County coalition of six animal rescue groups seeking to achieve a sustainable 90% live release rate.
 The coalition has decreased euthanasia in Alachua County by over 90% since 2000 thanks to the group’s partnership, planning and patience.